-Figure 1 Wi-Fi Terminus NT-220LT Block Diagram
+Figure 1 Wi-Fi Terminus NT-110ST Block Diagram

-The default 802.11 network settings of the NT-220LT are as follows:
+The default 802.11 network settings of the NT-110ST are as follows:

 Topology: Infrastructure Mode

-Source IP: 192.168.1.3
+Source IP: DHCP client (Version V4.00 and below), 192.168.1.3 (Version V04-01 and above)

 Source Port: Varies

 Channel: 6

 Network SSID: CW85_Setup (higher priority) or LTRX_IBSS (lower priority)

 Data Rate: 1 Mbps

-WPA2 Security Passphrase: GSDemo123 Note: The unit will also transmit on a network with security disabled even though the phrase is configured.
+WPA2 Security Passphrase: GSDemo123

+Note: The unit will is configured. also transmit on a network with security disabled even though the phrase

 Packet type: UDP

 Destination IP: 192.168.1.2

 Destination Port: 9999

+The Wi-Fi Terminus must be charged prior to first use.

 Upon power up, the Wi-Fi Terminus will scan for 802.11b/g networks and attempt to associate with the configured SSIDs.
 During this time, the GPS receiver is turned on and the Wi-Fi Terminus will attempt to obtain a valid GPS fix.
-Once the GPS receiver is turned on, Power LED will blink once per second indicating that the Wi-Fi Terminus unit is fully operational.
+Once the GPS receiver is turned on, a 'heartbeat' LED (power) will blink once per second indicating that the Wi-Fi Terminus unit is fully operational.

-Note: The Power LED blinks with each GPS update, which is 1s by default.
-Changing the GPS fix rate will change the Power LED blink rate.
-The Status LED will give an indication of network status and GPS status as indicated in Table 1.
+Note: The 'heartbeat' LED blinks with each GPS update, which is 1s by default.
+Changing the GPS fix rate will change the 'heartbeat' rate.

+The 'status' LED will give an indication of network status and GPS status as indicated in Table 1.